Dice: Manufacturing

+In general, dice are classified as either precision or non-precision.
+Precision dice (also known as perfect or gambling house dice) are used in casinos, while non-precision dice (also known as drugstore or candystore dice) are sold with social and board games.
+These types are easily distinguished with visual and tactile differences; precision dice generally are larger, translucent, and have flush markings, sharp corners and edges, while non-precision dice generally are smaller, opaque, and have recessed markings, rounded corners and edges.

 Non-precision dice are manufactured via the plastic injection molding process, often made of polymethyl methacrylate (PMMA).
 The pips or numbers on the die are a part of the mold.
 Different pigments can be added to the dice to make them opaque or transparent, or multiple pigments may be added to make the dice speckled or marbled.

 The coloring for numbering is achieved by submerging the die entirely in paint, which is allowed to dry.
 The die is then polished via a tumble finishing process similar to rock polishing.
 The abrasive agent scrapes off all of the paint except for the indents of the numbering.
 A finer abrasive is then used to polish the die.
 This process also produces the smoother, rounded edges on the dice.

-Precision casino dice may have a polished or sand finish, making them transparent or translucent respectively.
-Casino dice have their pips drilled, then filled flush with a paint of the same density as the material used for the dice, such that the center of gravity of the dice is as close to the geometric center as possible.
-This mitigates concerns that the pips will cause a small bias.
-All such dice are stamped with a serial number to prevent potential cheaters from substituting a die.
-Precision backgammon dice are made the same way; they tend to be slightly smaller and have rounded corners and edges, to allow better movement inside the dice cup and stop forceful rolls from damaging the playing surface.